Apple Turnover Recipe

 When you’re ready to serve the turnovers, place them (frozen) on a parchment-lined baking sheet and pop them into a hot oven.
 In 30 minutes or less you’ll have freshly baked, homemade apple turnovers.
 Ta-dah!

-- Melt the butter in a skillet over medium heat, and add the apples, brown sugar, flour, cinnamon, and salt.
+- Place the butter in a skillet and melt over medium heat.

-- Cool the filling completely, then spoon about a tablespoon into the center of each square of pastry.
+- When the filling has cooled completely, spoon a small amount into the center of each puff pastry square.

-- Bake in a 400 degree oven for 25 to 30 minutes, or until puffed and golden brown.
+- Bake the turnovers for 25 to 35 minutes, or until the pastry is golden brown and puffed.